 – Qualifying and receiving a grant can be difficult

 – You are responsible for the money you borrowed and even may be responsible for interest that builds on the loan

+You know longer have to wonder, “what’s the difference between loans and grants?”
+Now that you know the grant and loan difference you can make a decision that is right for you.
 The likely best course of action will be to use both grants and loans to fund your education.
 See what grant assistance you may qualify for and any remaining costs can be covered using a loan.
 The type of loan that you will receive depends on what type of lender you wish to go to.
 If you are unsure of the best educational financial path, schools typically have a financial aid office that can provide more guidance!